Climate change and its consequences are arguably the biggest existential threat to mankind and life on earth.

 The temperate, mixed conifer/redwood forests of our region are the world’s best at capturing and storing the maximum amount of atmospheric carbon.
-This new science points to renewed efforts by forest advocates to protect watersheds being managed less as a “tree farm” and more as a diverse, mature, healthy, ecosystem vital to the global effort needed to counter change.
+This new science points to the importance of increasing advocacy to prevent forested watersheds from being managed as a “tree farms.”
+The science also points to proper husbanding for diverse, more mature, healthy, forest ecosystems that are now vital to the global effort needed to counter climate change.

 – Friends of Gualala River

 Proforestation Mitigates Climate Change and Serves the Greatest Good

 by William R. Moomaw, Susan A. Masino and Edward K. Faison

 in Frontiers in Forests and Global Change, June 11, 2019